MuntashirAkon/libadb-android/README.md

 **Disclaimer:** This library has never gone through a security audit.
 Please, proceed with caution if security is crucial for your app.
 Avoid using the APIs for reasons other than connecting or using ADB.
-For the safety of your app and its users, open a remote service instead of using ADB all the time and ask the user to stop or kill the ADB daemon.
+For the safety of your app and its users, open a remote service instead of using ADB and ask the user to disconnect Wireless debugging.

 ## Getting Started
 ### Adding Dependencies